department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 <div class="va-introtext">

-You can apply online, by mail, or in person for a Veterans pension.
-Follow these steps to apply for this tax-free benefit.
+You can apply online, by mail, or in person for a tax-free Veterans pension.

 </div>

-### Prepare
+### How do I prepare before starting my application?

 - Find out if you qualify.
-[Check your eligibility](/pension/eligibility/).
+[Find out if you're eligible for VA pension benefits](/pension/eligibility/).
 - Gather the information listed below that you’ll need to fill out your pension application.

 <div class="feature">